How to Make an Indoor Genki Kite

 Making the Indoor Genki kite - Step 3cTape laid down over shapes

-• Lay down sticky tape to fully cover the shapes.
-A small amount of overlap is OK, if you need more than four strips.
+• Lay down sticking tape to fully cover the shapes.
+A small amount of overlap is OK if you need more than four strips.

 Making the Indoor Genki kite - Step 3dTape laid down over shapes, reverse side